-If AGN’s share is < net financing benefit, CPF = 1.
+If Multinet’s share is < net financing benefit, CPF = 1.

 API is the Asset Performance Index calculated in accordance with Annexure G.

-The CESS reward or penalty will be applied as an additional building block adjustment to AGN’s revenue over the upcoming Access Arrangement.
+The CESS reward or penalty will be applied as an additional building block adjustment to Multinet’s revenue over the upcoming Access Arrangement.

 Actual capital expenditure for the final year of the Access Arrangement will not be available when the rewards or penalties for the CESS are calculated for the upcoming Access Arrangement.
 Instead, an estimate of capital expenditure will be used to calculate the efficiency gains or losses for the final regulatory year.

 At the next Access Arrangement decision actual capital expenditure data will be available for that year.
-Where AGN’s actual capital expenditure differs from the capital expenditure estimate used to calculate the CESS, an adjustment will be made to account for the difference.
+Where Multinet’s actual capital expenditure differs from the capital expenditure estimate used to calculate the CESS, an adjustment will be made to account for the difference.
 The adjustment for the final year of the Access Arrangement Period will be:

 where: